Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HzaMvf15Ty8.md

 ### Transcript

-> on do you guys plan on adding filters to truck stations i don't know maybe
+> on do you guys plan on adding filters to truck stations I don't know maybe